-Reviewing and approving with our chief executive officer the performance evaluation process, compensation structure and compensation recommendations with respect to our other officers.
+Reviewing and approving with our chief executive officer the performance evaluation process, compensation structure and compensation recommendations with respect to our other executive officers.
 This includes approving the annual salary, bonus, incentive, equity compensation, benefit plans and perquisites and other similar arrangements for such executive officers.

-Reviewing and approving with our chief executive officer annual discretionary cash bonuses.
+Reviewing and approving with our chief executive officer annual discretionary cash bonuses to our other executive officers.
 The Compensation Committee has annually approved a pool to award as discretionary cash bonuses to employees of our company and those of our subsidiaries, including executive officers, based upon a recommendation by our chief executive officer.
 The Compensation Committee approves all individual discretionary bonuses granted from this pool.